 In October of 2016, changes were made to both the Oldsmar/Tampa and the Dunedin/Palm Harbor Connector Routes to serve areas with higher demand.
 In February of 2017, the Dunedin/Palm Harbor Connector was split into two routes at Westfield Countryside.
 The Dunedin/Palm Harbor Connector continued to serve the Palm Harbor and Dunedin communities while the Safety Harbor Connector provides service to the Safety Harbor community.

 In October of 2019, PSTA discontinued providing flex service due to low usage of flex deviations & vans chronically running behind schedule due to such deviations – despite efforts to build extra time into the printed schedules.
 The three existing flex routes were then converted into standard fixed routes.

 When the North County Connector first launched in 2012, a fleet of eight Ford Econoline cutaway vans were ordered.
 However, they were phased out in 2015 apparently due to manufacturer defects.
 Overall, these vans only saw a maximum of about two years in service before being pulled out of service.
 As a result, two 2002-series and five 2005-series 30-foot Gillig Low Floor transit buses have been retained as a stopgap measure until new cutaway vans could be ordered.

 At the beginning of 2018, PSTA ordered eight new 2018-series Freightliner Defender cutaway vans, #’s 1801 through 1808.
 These were delivered in November, 2018 and were placed into service in January, 2019.
 The introduction of these vans have effectively sidelined the 30-foot Gilligs, though the latter are being retained for now used as spares if needed.

-The North County Connector currently comprises of three zones
+The North County Connector comprised of the following zones.

 - Tampa/Oldsmar Connector (Route 812):